 HallowBOO!
 At Idlewild & SoakZone

-Recognized as the Best Children's Park by Amusement Today, Idlewild Park invites you to enjoy a kid-friendly Halloween with trick-or-treating through Story Book Forest, live entertainment, costumed characters, themed rides, a hay bale maze, and much more!
+Recognized as the Best Children's Park by Amusement Today, Idlewild Park invites you to enjoy a kid-friendly Halloween with trick-or-treating through Story Book Forest, live entertainment, costumed characters, themed rides and a hay bale maze.

 Hersheypark In The Dark

 Experience sweets, treats, and front row seats at Hersheypark In The Dark!
 Trick-or-treat your way through Hersheypark and Hershey's Chocolate World before ending the night riding any or all of the park’s 13 rollercoasters.
 If creepy crawlers are more your thing, then bring your flashlight for a tour of Creatures Of The Night at ZooAmerica!
 Watch the wolves howl at the moon, see the bears devour pumpkins, and hang out with the bats at their favorite hour!
-Explore ZooAmerica to get a rare glimpse into the nighttime habits of your favorite animals and enjoy more than 10 limited-time exhibits and displays great for families of all ages.
+Explore ZooAmerica to get a rare glimpse into the nighttime habits of your favorite animals.Don't miss the three sweetest weekends of fall!

 Dorney Park and Wildwater Kingdom